 Move on over basil, there's a new pesto in town!
-Our Vegan Wild Garlic Pesto packs a real punch, and makes the most of fresh foraged leaves.
+Our Vegan Wild Garlic Pesto is tangy and bursting with flavour, and makes the most of fresh foraged leaves.

 How do you make vegan pesto?

-You can make vegan pesto with all sorts of green leaves - spinach, coriander, carrot tops, even dandelions.
+Vegan pesto can be made with all sorts of green leaves - spinach, coriander, carrot tops, even dandelions.
 It's an excellent way of using up surplus greens.
 What we love about this vegan wild garlic pesto is you've already got your garlicky flavour, so it's even simpler to make!

 Vegan Wild Garlic Pesto